Germination timing based on current soil temperature readings from your nearest monitoring station.

 |---|---|---|---|---|

-“Right now” compares each species’ band to the current 2-inch reading of 60.8°F. “Soil typically ready” is the first calendar day the long-term station average reaches that species’ optimum band.
+“Right now” compares each species’ band to the current 2-inch reading of 57.2°F. “Soil typically ready” is the first calendar day the long-term station average climbs into that species’ seeding band.

 Cool-season grasses (tall fescue, Kentucky bluegrass, perennial ryegrass) germinate best when the 2-inch soil temperature stays between 50°F and 65°F. The ideal window is early to mid-spring, or early fall when soil cools back into this range.
 Fall seeding has less weed competition and more consistent moisture.